microsoft/genaiscript/docs/src/content/docs/reference/scripts/annotations.md

 ## Visual Studio Code Programs

 Annotations are converted into Visual Studio **Diagnostics**, which are presented to the user through the **Problems** panel.
-These diagnostics also manifest as squiggly lines in the editor.
+These diagnostics also appear as squiggly lines in the editor.

 ## Static Analysis Results Interchange Format (SARIF)